Data Models—Scope, Need, and Benefits

 To overcome these limitations, Cisco IOS XR supports a programmatic way of writing configurations to any network device using data models.

 Data models help to manipulate configuration data, retrieve operational data, and perform actions.
 The data models replace the process of manual configuration and are written in an industry-defined language.
 Although configurations using CLIs are easier and human-readable, automating the configuration using data models results in scalability.
 To get these data models, see Obtain Data Models

-The data models provides access to the capabilities of the devices in a network using Network Configuration Protocol (NETCONF) or gRPC (google-defined Remote Procedure Calls) protocols.
+The data models provides access to the capabilities of the devices in a network using Network Configuration Protocol (NETCONF).
 The operations on the router are carried out by the protocols using YANG models to automate and programme operations in a network.
 To enable the protocol, see Enable Protocol

 The process of automating configurations in a network is accomplished using the core components - router, client application, YANG model and communication protocols.
 For more information about the core components, see Components to Use Data Models.

 Provide a common model for conﬁguration and operational state data, and perform NETCONF actions.

 Use protocols to communicate with the routers to get, manipulate and delete configurations in a network.

 Automate configuration and operation of multiple routers across the network.